-With reference to the NFT.Kred app, this series of guides details how to use the API to design, create and distribute your tokens, use them in your marketing campaigns, trade and share tokens, and return all the data collected to your own application.
+The NFT.Kred APIs provide a powerful set of tools for developing reliable and fast NFT Applications.
+NFT.Kred supports both Ethereum and non-Ethereum blockchains.
+With reference to the NFT.Kred app, we have put together this series of getting started guides to help you learn, how to use the API to design, create and distribute your tokens, use them in your marketing campaigns, trade and share tokens, and return all the data collected to your own application.

 Our first section covers how to design, and create ("mint"), and edit your tokens, how batches of tokens are managed, and how to retrieve token data and metadata.

 Bundles provide a flexible marketing tool to realise the power of NFTs.
-You can allocate batches of NFTs - either created on-platform or imported from Ethereum - to a marketing campaign, add redeemable rewards, and track all the details of your subscribers and redemptions in real time.
+You can group several batches of NFTs in a Bundle and sell them as a single unit.
+Using Bundle, you can track all the details of your subscribers and redemptions in real-time.

 This section details the API methods available for tagging, sorting, and searching tokens, whether in the marketplace, in the user's own collection, or across all tokens on a channel.

 Users can send, request, and trade tokens with anyone - even with people not yet on the platform.
-Tokens can be freely sent to any Ethereum wallet, or held for anyone with an email address, mobile phone, or Twitter account to authenticate and collect.
+Tokens can be freely sent to a blockchain wallet or held for anyone with an email address, mobile phone, or Twitter account to authenticate and collect.

 Tokens deployed on Ethereum and non-Ethereum blockchain are automatically compatible with a wide range of third-party apps, exchanges, and services, including OpenSea and common wallets such as Metamask, Dapper, and Coinbase.

 Updated 7 months ago